14 Of The Greatest And Most Famous Brazilian Singers Of All Time

 Responsible for styles like bossa nova, samba, choro, and countless others, Brazilian music is a unique entity unto itself but has also influenced genres like jazz and pop worldwide.

 Unlike many of the influential divas and crooners from North America, many of Brazil’s most famous singers are instrumentalists and composers as well.
-This autonomy that so many artists possess adds to the uniqueness of Brazilian music, combining elements of jazz, singer-songwriting, and even indigenous folk traditions.
+This autonomy that many artists possess adds to the uniqueness of Brazilian music, combining elements of jazz and even indigenous folk traditions.

 1. Antonio Carlos Jobim